kiwitcms/tenants/README.rst

                               --domain-is_primary True

 **WARNING:** schema_name `public` is special, the rest is up to you.
-`owner_id` is usually the ID of the first superuser in the database.
+`owner_id` is usually the ID of the first superuser in the database which means you must have executed ``createsuperuser`` first!

 You can use `create_tenant` afterwards to create other tenants for various teams or projects.
 Non-public tenants can also be created via the web interface as well.